DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Related Work

+\textbf{Causal discovery in time series.} Causal discovery from observational time series is complicated by autocorrelation, temporal dependencies, and non-stationarity~\citep{runge2019inferring}.
+Granger causality~\citep{granger1969investigating, zhang2024learning} relies on predictive improvement and assumes linearity and stationarity.
+Constraint-based methods such as PC and FCI~\citep{peters_causal} and RFCI~\citep{colombo2012learning} use conditional independence tests and can produce spurious edges under high-dimensional autocorrelation.
+Greedy score-based methods such as GES and FGES~\citep{GES, fges} face related challenges on dynamic data.
+Time-series-specific methods such as PCMCI+~\citep{runge2020discovering}, DYNOTEARS~\citep{pamfil2020dynotears}, and CDANs~\citep{Cdans} distinguish lagged and contemporaneous effects, but do not explicitly decompose the series into temporal scales and can miss causal relationships masked by trends or seasonal structure.

-A key gap remains in integrating decomposition with advanced causal inference for multivariate time series.
-By separating each variable into trend, seasonal, and residual components and inferring causal relationships within each, spurious links induced by strong seasonality or drifting trends are reduced.
-Our work addresses this by proposing a unified pipeline that leverages the interpretability of decomposition while integrating CD across all timescales and frequency components, yielding a comprehensive structure that captures both short- and long-term dependencies.
+A gap remains in integrating decomposition with causal inference on multivariate time series.
+By separating trend, seasonal, and residual components and inferring causal relationships within each, spurious links induced by strong seasonality or drifting trends are reduced.
+Our work closes this gap with a unified pipeline that combines the interpretability of decomposition with causal discovery across scales.